V4Fire/Client/src/friends/async-render/README.md

 This module provides a class to render component fragments asynchronously.
 It helps to optimize component rendering.

-## How to include this module to your component
+## How to include this module to your component?

 By default, any component that inherited from [[iBlock]] has the `asyncRender` property.
 But to use module methods, attach them explicitly to enable tree-shake code optimizations.